happybono/AvocadoSmoothie/README.md

 ### 3. MiddleMedian Calculation
 #### How it works
 This median filter is applied only to the inner portion of the dataset, leaving the first and last `borderCount` elements unchanged.
-The size of the median window is determined by `radiusWidth`.
+The size of the median window is determined by `kernelRadius`.

 #### Principle
 - Copy the first and last `borderCount` elements directly from the source list.